Residential Exchange Program definition

 • Competitive Local Exchange Carrier (CLEC) means a telephone company certificated by the Commission to provide local Exchange Service within AT&T-21STATE’s franchised area.

-• Equity Award Exchange Ratio means the sum of (i) the Share Consideration, plus (ii) the quotient of (x) the Cash Consideration divided by (y) the Parent Stock Price, rounded to the nearest one thousandth.
+• Equity Award Exchange Ratio means the sum, rounded to the four decimal places, equal to (i) the Exchange Ratio, plus (ii) the quotient of (A) the Cash Consideration, divided by (B) the Parent ADS Price.

 • System for Award Management (SAM) database means the primary Government repository for contractor information required for the conduct of business with the Government.